Stress management techniques

 1. Workplace Pressure

 Heavy workloads, tight deadlines, and job insecurity are significant stressors in professional life.
-Setting clear boundaries, prioritizing tasks, and practicing time management can help maintain a work-life balance and reduce stress.
+Adopting effective stress management techniques for work such as setting clear boundaries, prioritizing tasks, and practicing time management can make a big difference.
+These strategies not only help maintain a healthy work-life balance but also contribute to overall stress relief, allowing professionals to stay productive without feeling overwhelmed.

 2. Financial Instability